-QuickBooks and Freshbooks both include invoicing and payment acceptance capabilities for their customers.
+QuickBooks and FreshBooks both include invoicing capabilities for their customers.
 Some of these features are included with certain membership plans.
 Others may require additional fees.

 The two accounting software platforms are roughly tied within this category.
-Freshbooks gains extra points for ease of use and features like late fees, deposits, and retainers.
+FreshBooks gains extra points for ease of use and advanced features like late fees, deposits, and retainers.